-Just 120 miles from Las Vegas, is the historic desert town of Beatty.
+Just 120 miles northwest of Las Vegas, is the historic desert town of Beatty.
 This area of Nevada was once home to people of the Western Shoshone before miners came in search of gold.
-Everywhere you look in Beatty, is a reminder of it’s mining history.
-Located on Nevada Hwy 95, Beatty is a fascination stop on a road trip or even a day trip from Las Vegas.
-The town is small, with less than 1200 people, but there are plenty of fun things to do in Beatty, Nevada.
+Everywhere you look in Beatty, is a reminder of the town’s rich mining history.
+Right on Nevada Highway 95, Beatty is a fascinating road trip stop or could even be planned as a day trip from Las Vegas.
+Even with a population of less than 1200 people, there are plenty of fun things to do in Beatty, Nevada.

 Visit Death Valley National Park